martincjespersen/DaAnonymization/README.rst

 * Test NER models for possible bias with person entities
 * Implement pseudonymization module (Person 1, Person 2 etc.)
 * When SpaCy fixed multiprocessing in nlp.pipe, remove current hack
-* Possibly retrain model with OneNotes v5 for 18 different entities and fine tune on DaNE?